 A)Journalists have the power to set the information into the context, to show what is behind every simplified claim or a piece of information.

 - B) Related to that, there is an opportunity to emphasise what “real” journalism as a profession is about – checking the facts, digging into a problem and verifying the sources.

-- C) As opposed to a number of disinformation outlets, the journalists can demonstrate their accessibility and contact with public.
-As opposed to many anonym nicknames, journalists have identity (email or phone to which anyone can write or call) and act publicly in the name of their professional life.
+- C) As opposed to a number of disinformation outlets, the journalists can demonstrate their accessibility and contact with the public.
+As opposed to many anonym nicknames, journalists have an identity (email or phone to which anyone can write or call) and act publicly in the name of their professional life.